-- Always wear protective equipment, such as gloves, glasses, and mask.
+- Always wear protective equipment, such as gloves, glasses, and a mask.

 - Never change wheels without checking that you unplugged the grinder.
-That’s risky because you could accidentally activate the tool, and that leads to injuries.
+That’s risky because you could accidentally activate the tool, which leads to injuries.

-- Keep the tool with both hands if possible, but always have a firm grip on the handle.
+- Keep the tool with both hands, but always have a firm grip on the handle.

 - Test a new wheel before using it on a concrete surface.
 That way, you’ll ensure there aren’t any defects.

-- Try to ensure the debris goes down to reduce the risk of it going into your eyes.
+- Ensure the debris goes down to reduce the risk of entering your eyes.

 - Never work when other people are around, especially when they don’t have protective equipment.